Photo gallery

 Fagus sylvatica Dawyck is an upright form of the Common Beech, Fagus sylvatica.

-This tree has a number of the great qualities of its parent, most notably green glossy foliage that turns to golden brown in the autumn time.
-The significant difference with this species is the crown shape, which is tightly columnar, forming a distinctive flame shape as it matures.
+This tree shares many of its parent's great qualities, most notably its green, glossy foliage, which turns golden brown in the autumn.
+However, this species's significant difference is its tightly columnar crown, which forms a distinctive flame shape as it matures.

-Fagus sylvatica Dawyck originated in Scotland, winning the Award of Garden Merit in 2002.
+Fagus sylvatica Dawyck originated in Scotland and won the Award of Garden Merit in 2002.
 Wonderful specimens of this architectural beauty can be seen planted in the University Colleges in Cambridge.

-It is a tough tree, like its parent, and will thrive just about anywhere, but does not do well in exposed or coastal conditions.
-This tree is best suited to reasonably fertile and well drained soils but does not perform well on heavy clay or light sand and being a shallow rooted tree we do not recommend under-planting.
+Like its parent, it is a tough tree and will thrive just about anywhere, but it does not do well in exposed or coastal conditions.
+This tree is best suited to reasonably fertile and well-drained soils but does not perform well on heavy clay or light sand, and being a shallow-rooted tree, we do not recommend under-planting.

-Although it is a narrow tree, the large eventual height for this specimen should be considered and thus it is not recommended for planting in very small gardens or areas where space is limited.
+Although it is a narrow tree, the large eventual height for this specimen should be considered, and thus, it is not recommended for planting in very small gardens or areas with limited space.

-It is a great choice to compliment other trees of regular shape and is a welcome addition to planting schemes which require structure and consistency.
+It is a great choice to complement other trees of regular shape and is a welcome addition to planting schemes which require structure and consistency.

 Why do some trees hold onto their dead leaves?